winterstein/SoGive/pages/policy/security.md

 #### Data Export

-Users can export data, in which case they take responsibility for access to it.
-Of course, a user can only export the data they are entitled to view and use.
-Clients can decide which of their team can export data via different roles.
-However, clients should be advised that if someone can login and read messages, they can always find a way to export them.
+Users can export and publish data, in which case they take responsibility for access to it.
+Of course, a user can only export or publish the data they are entitled to view and use.

-The SoGive Media Wall is a special case of export, where a user digitally signs a url, allowing people they share that url with to view that specific stream of messages -- but nothing else.
+This includes dynamic export to "your wall", where a user digitally signs a url, allowing people they share that url with to view that specific page -- but nothing else.
 Digitally signed urls allow viewing only (i.e. they cannot be used to send a response).
-Media Wall exports only happen when a user manually sets one up, and the signature identifies the user who sets it up.
+Dynamic exports only happen when a user manually sets one up, and the signature identifies the user who sets it up.
 The digital signature can be changed, and old signatures would then be rejected.
-If a user has their permissions revoked or limited, their Media Walls will similarly have restricted access.
+If a user has their permissions revoked or limited, their dynamic exports will similarly have restricted access.

 ### Storage of Client Data